sidmishraw/active_pipeline_framework/Readme.md

 ### Full scope
 After completing the framework, use the framework to implement:
-* GarBage Band: GarBage Band is a digital music studio that processes streams of musical notes.
+* *GarBage Band*: GarBage Band is a digital music studio that processes streams of musical notes.
 Each note has frequency, amplitude, and duration.
 (These can be floating point numbers.)
 GB provides the following configurable filters:

   * Amplifiers: Increases or decreases the volume of each note
   * Players: Play the notes through the computer's sound system.